-This information shall comprise the 256 bytes shown in table 3.
-It contains disk information and values used for the Optimum Power Control (OPC) algorithm to determine optimum laser power levels for writing (see annex H).
-The information is copied to the Control Data during initialization of the disk.
+This information shall comprise the 256 bytes shown in Table 3.
+It contains disk information and values for the write strategy parameters to be used with the Optimum Power Control (OPC) algorithm to determine optimum laser power levels for writing (see Annex F and Annex H).
+The information is copied to the Control Data Zone (see 17.11.1) during initialization of the disk.